 Homeopathy in a nutshell

 In August 2005, the British medical journal the Lancet published a review comparing clinical trials of homeopathy with trials of conventional medicine.
 The conclusion of this study was widely hailed as evidence that homeopathy is worthless quackery.
-It stated that homeopathic medicines are non-effective and, at best, just placebos.
+It stated that homeopathic medicines are non-effective and, at best, just placebos ("fake medicine").

-Now two newly published studies, one in the journal Homeopathy and the other in the mainstream medical Journal of Clinical Epidemiology, have both gone on record to say the Lancet review was hugely flawed and downright inaccurate.
+Two later published studies, one in the journal Homeopathy and the other in the mainstream medical Journal of Clinical Epidemiology, both say the Lancet review was hugely flawed and downright inaccurate.
 Instead of showing homeopathy does not work, the conclusion should have been that, at least for some ailments, it is effective.

 In a statement to the press, George Lewith, Professor of Health Research at Southampton University in Great Britain, stated:

 The [Lancet] review gave no indication of which trials were analyzed nor of the various vital assumptions made about the data.
 This is not usual scientific practice.
 If we presume that homeopathy works for some conditions but not others, or change the definition of a 'larger trial', the conclusions change.
 This indicates a fundamental weakness in the conclusions: they are NOT reliable.

 Not how the same study yields so widely divergent conclusions.
 At least one of them is too biased to be of any real help.